department-of-veterans-affairs/vagov-content/pages/housing-assistance/home-loans/loan-types/cash-out-loan.md

 ---
 layout: page-breadcrumbs.html
 template: detail-page
-title: Cash-Out Refinance Loan | Veterans Affairs
+title: Cash-Out Refinance Loan
 heading: Cash-Out Refinance Loan
 display_title: Cash Out Refinance Loan
-description: Find out if you can apply for a VA-backed cash-out refinance loan that has newer terms than your current loan.
+description: A VA-backed cash-out refinance loan lets you replace your current loan with a new one under different terms.
+Find out if you're eligible—and how to apply for your Certificate of Eligibility.
 keywords: va cash out refinance loan
 concurrence:
 order: 2